In press or under review

 *indicates that co-author is a mentee

-Iverson, J.M., West, K.L., Schneider, J.L., Plate, S.N., Northrup, J.B., Britsch, E.R. (in press).
+Iverson, J.M., West, K.L., Schneider, J.L., Plate, S.N., Northrup, J.B., Britsch, E.R.
+(2022).
 Early development in autism: How developmental cascades help us understand the emergence of developmental differences, In Lockman, J.J. & Tamis-LeMonda, C.S.
 (Eds), Advances in Child Development and Behavior Volume 64: Developmental Cascades.
 Elsevier.

 Adolph, K. E. & West, K. L. (2022).
 Autism: The face value of eye contact.
 Current Biology, 32, R559–R588.

 West, K. L., Fletcher, K. K., Adolph, K. E., & Tamis-LeMonda, C. S. (2022).
 Mothers talk about infants' actions: How verbs correspond to infants' real-time behavior.
 Developmental Psychology, 58, 405-416.

 West, K.L. & Iverson, J.M.
 (2021).
 Communication changes when infants begin to walk.
 Developmental Science, 24, e13102.